JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 ## GoPro Metadata Extraction

+There are some official programs:

 * https://github.com/gopro/gpmf-parser

 > Parser for GPMF™ formatted telemetry data used within GoPro® cameras.

+But I had for fun with the ExifTool and the **Route tracker repository**:

 {{< callout type="info" >}}
 Related Projects Files are at [RouteTracker](https://github.com/JAlcocerT/Py_RouteTracker/tree/main/Z_GoPro) 💻